php-telegram-bot/core/README.md

 - New chat title (**NewchattitleCommand.php**)
 - Left chat participant (**LeftchatparticipantCommand.php**)

-**GenericCommand.php** lets you handle commands that don't exist or to use commands as a variable:
+**GenericCommand.php** let you handle commands that don't exist or to use commands as a variable:
 Favourite colour? **/black, /red**
 Favourite number? **/1, /134**

+**GenericmessageCommand.php** let you handle any type of message.

 Maybe you would like to develop your own commands.
 A good practice is to store them outside *vendor/*.
 This can be done adding the method: